Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

 The reason is that ``Ada.Containers.Vectors``, ``Positive`` and ``Q.T`` being library-level entities, the structural instance ``Ada.Containers.Vectors(Positive,T)`` is a library unit with a dependence on ``Q`` and, therefore, cannot be referenced from within ``Q``.
+This restriction applies to structural instantiations of generic packages.
 The simple way out is to declare a traditional instantiation in this case:

 .. code-block:: ada